angular/angular/aio/content/guide/feature-modules.md

 Assuming you already have a CLI generated app, create a feature module using the CLI by entering the following command in the root project directory.
 Replace `CustomerDashboard` with the name of your module.
-You can omit the word module because the CLI appends it:
+You can omit the "Module" suffix from the name because the CLI appends it:

 ```sh
 ng generate module CustomerDashboard